sabotagedninja/obsidian-smart-selection/README.md

 - **Expand** or **shrink** selections logically by pressing a key combination

   (e.g `Ctrl + A` / `Ctrl + Shift + A` — you *must* set these manually after installation, see [Setup](#-setup)).
-- Works with lines, paragraphs, lists and other elements.
+- Works with words, lines, paragraphs, lists and other elements.
 - Mimics modern IDE selection behavior (e.g., VS Code, IntelliJ).
 - Compatible with both Live Preview and Source Mode.
 - Fully configurable keyboard shortcuts.